semihyagli/STL10_Segmentation/README.md

 This repo contains segmented images for the labeled part of the [STL-10 Dataset](https://www.google.com/url?sa=t&source=web&rct=j&opi=89978449&url=https://cs.stanford.edu/~acoates/stl10/&ved=2ahUKEwidyq31o9-LAxUQbvUHHeAOIx0QFnoECAgQAQ&usg=AOvVaw1TdzbOwKAoAz_-kLc5rghT).  <br/>
+If you are looking for `STL10-Labeled` variant of the dataset, refer here: [STL10-Labeled](https://github.com/semihyagli/STL10-Labeled).<br/>
-More information on the original STL-10 dataset can be found here: https://cs.stanford.edu/~acoates/stl10/ <br/>
+More information on the original STL-10 dataset can be found [here](https://cs.stanford.edu/~acoates/stl10/).<br/>
-Thanks to Martin Tutek, the original STL-10 dataset can be downloaded via the python code here: https://github.com/mttk/STL10
+Thanks to Martin Tutek, the original STL-10 dataset can be downloaded via the python code in this [repo](https://github.com/mttk/STL10).
+For convenience, this code is copied in `stl10.py` in this repo.

 If you use this dataset in your research please do not forget to cite: <br/>